 The Igniter was one of the first real pieces of gear I owned, and certainly the first centered on mountaineering.
 I rocked it proudly around Boston as if every peacoat-clad businessperson in Copley Square would think I was a real, honest-to-goodness mountaineer, regardless if I only had three summer 14ers to my credit.

 My favorite jacket returned with me to Colorado a few months later.
 I cycled through packs, shells, midlayers, boots and countless other pieces of gear as I dialed in my kit, but the Igniter survived every cut.
 My faithful puffy followed me to the tops of Mt.
-Rainier, dozens of winter 14ers, 18,500-foot Orizaba and my inaugural frozen waterfalls.
+Rainier, dozens of winter 14ers, my inaugural frozen waterfalls and 18,500-foot Orizaba.

 Of course I didn’t realize it until recently, but that beloved synthetic the color of an azure alpine lake performed the rare miracle of igniting (ba-dum, tshhh) an idea and subsequently seeing it through to reality.
 It not only inspired dreams, it accompanied me as they came true.

 My Igniter succumbed, as things often do, to the inevitable arrows of time.
 The main zipper was weak and often pulled apart.
 One of the hand pockets lost its zipper altogether, and the other had a hole the size of a half-dollar ripped just beneath it.
 Part of the sleeve near the left shoulder suffered a gnarly snag that exposed large swaths of insulation.
 The jacket was still mostly functional, but by then it was five years old.
 The market was flooded with sexy alternatives.
 The role of synthetic belay puffy transferred first to a Rab, and later to an Arc’teryx.